tinyplex/tinybase/site/guides/03_schemas/index.md

-# Schemas And Persistence
+# Schemas

-These guides discuss how to set up a ValuesSchema or TablesSchema on a Store so that certain structures of data are assured - and how to load and save data to a Store from a persistence layer.
+These guides discuss how to set up a ValuesSchema or TablesSchema on a Store so that certain structures of data are assured.

 See also the Countries demo, the Todo App demos, and the Drawing demo.